Betts Creative Spaces, Mérida, Yucatan, Mexico

 While looking at these paintings, the image flickers back-and-forth between the collective whole in the individual component stencils.
 Some clearly show the alignment difficulties of the component pieces.
 I have always enjoyed taking art making processes and pushing the technical limits for their pictorial possibilities.
 I want the difficulties in a process and the errors show through as they offer clues about the making.

-As I continue to develop this series, I look for images that maintain my interest in the accessibility and have experimented with different images that enjoy the larger scale including images I have shot from the Mayan ruins in the Yucatan, Mexico where I spend part of the year.
+As I continue to develop this series, I look for images that maintain my interest in the accessibility and have experimented with different images that enjoy the larger scale including images I have shot from the Mayan ruins in the Yucatan, Mexico where I have a home.